cbeck88/krakenrs/README.md

   }
   ```
 - Private APIs are invoked for example like:
-  `./krak path/to/creds get-open-orders`
+  `cargo run --example kraken path/to/creds get-open-orders`
-  `./krak path/to/creds --validate market-buy 0.02 AAVEUSD`
+  `cargo run --example kraken path/to/creds --validate market-buy 0.02 AAVEUSD`

 Websockets Feed Demo
 --------------------

-The `krak-feed` binary target can subscribe to, and print the results of, websockets feeds.
+The `kraken-feed` example target can subscribe to, and print the results of, websockets feeds.

 Usage
-- Build everything: `cargo build`.
-- Run `./target/debug/krak-feed --help` for usage information.
+- Run `cargo run --example kraken-feed --help` for usage information.
-  For example, `./krak-feed book XBT/USD` will display the bitcoin/USD order book continuously.
+  For example, `./kraken-feed book XBT/USD` will display the bitcoin/USD order book continuously.

 Other projects of interest
 --------------------------